MemiChat/memi-chat/README.md

 ## Environment Variables

-Check a .env.example file in the each project root
+Check .env.example file in the each project root

 ## TODO